tlinhevg05/contrastive-synthesis-medcls_CVProject/README.md

 - Fréchet Inception Distance (FID)
 - Inception Score (IS)

 These metrics are used only as supporting diagnostics.
-The main evaluation of synthetic data is its downstream effect when used as a self-supervised pretraining source.
+They are not used as the main criterion for deciding whether synthetic data is useful.
+The main evaluation of `CXR-Syn` is its downstream effect when used as a self-supervised pretraining source.

 ### Stage 2: Self-Supervised Pretraining